EuropeSatcom

 A rendering of HummingSat.
 Image: SWISSto12

 The company is just starting initial assembly of its first HummingSat platform, which is set to launch in 2027.
-The startup, however, has already heard from European nations who see the 1,000 kg GEO-capable satellite as their path to orbit, CTO Mike Kaliski told Payload on the sidelines of the SmallSat conference.
+The company, however, has already heard from European nations who see the 1,000 kg GEO-capable satellite as their path to orbit, CTO Mike Kaliski told Payload on the sidelines of the SmallSat conference.

 “HummingSat is an opportunity for them.
 It’s the right size for the right mission,” he said.
 “And if sovereignty matters to them…our product is almost 100% European-made.”